dbt-labs/docs.getdbt.com/website/docs/reference/global-configs/print-output.md

 <VersionBlock lastVersion="1.4">

 By default, dbt includes `print()` messages in standard out (stdout).
-You can use the `NO_PRINT` config to prevent these messages from showing up in stdout.
+You can use the `DBT_NO_PRINT` environment variable to prevent these messages from showing up in stdout.

 <File name='profiles.yml'>